sciZer0/7/v/README.md

 <h1>9 &nbsp Sustainability & Efficiency</h1>

-On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators, each of which is constantly competing for their position very hard because they may either be recieving very generous donations from Voters (users) – up to $5 million annually per person — or may be replaced with another validator, by Voters (users).
+On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators, each of which is constantly competing for their position very hard because they may either be recieving very generous donations from Voters (users) – up to $5 million annually per person — or may be replaced with a new validator, by Voters (users).

 > Generous donations:<br>
 > Up to $5 million annually per person.